felleg/felleg.gitlab.io-backup/content/posts/20201028-My-Album-Of-The-Year.md

 the few albums I [had the privilege to see played live](https://www.youtube.com/watch?v=yH1m0wjYn98), along with 3 of my friends who discovered the band thanks to this album.
 It's ok if you don't care much for the theme, at least give the music an honest chance.
 You just might be surprised!
-I, for one, find the theme very fresh in these current times.
+I, for one, find the theme very fresh in these modern times.
 Few artists do what Neal Morse is doing at the moment (other than Neal Morse himself).
 I hope I made you curious enough to check it out!
+The album has a great cast of characters and many moments that will keep you coming back for more.

 [Click here to listen to The Similitude of a Dream](https://www.youtube.com/watch?v=kKfD85ZAHB4).